AdobeDocs/dynamic-media-classic.en/help/using/log-analytics.md

 1. In the **[!UICONTROL Adobe Analytics Login]** dialog box, in the **[!UICONTROL CLIENT ID]** field and the **[!UICONTROL CLIENT SECRET]** field, paste the respective values that you copied earlier.
 1. In the lower-right corner of the dialog box, select **[!UICONTROL Login]** and perform your Adobe IMS (Identity Management Services) login.

-   When you successfully log in, the Adobe Analytics Login dialog box appears again along with the **[!UICONTROL COMPANIES]** drop-down list, initiated by the companies that are available to you.
+   When you successfully log in, the Adobe Analytics Login dialog box appears again, along with the **[!UICONTROL COMPANIES]** drop-down list, populated by the companies that are available to you.

 1. From the **[!UICONTROL COMPANIES]** drop-down list, choose a company.

-   After you select a company, the **[!UICONTROL SUITES]** drop-down list, initiated by the Report Suites that are available for the selected company, becomes visible.
+   After you select a company, the **[!UICONTROL SUITES]** drop-down list, populated by the Report Suites that are available for the selected company, becomes visible.

 1. From the **[!UICONTROL SUITES]** drop-down list, choose a report suite.